amiaopensource/vrecord/README.md

 ```
 $ vrecord -e
 ```
-After selecting all of your options and pressing "OK" the you will be prompted to enter a unique ID for the file.
+After selecting all of your options and clicking "OK" the you will be prompted to enter a unique ID for the file.
 After the ID is entered, the incoming video signal will be recorded to a file with some associated metadata files.
 When you are done recording, close the vrecord window.
 If you've set a time limit for capture the vrecord window should automatically close when the time limit has been reached.

-By default vrecord will create a video file, a bmdcapture log, a framemd5 file (which creates an MD5 hash value for every frame of video), an ffmpeg log, an ffplay log, and a capture options log (which records the options that you selected in the GUI like codec and video bit depth).
+By default vrecord will create a video file, a bmdcapture log, a framemd5 file (which creates an MD5 hash value [AKA a checksum] for every frame of video), an ffmpeg log, an ffplay log, and a capture options log (which records the options that you selected in the GUI like codec and video bit depth).
+Vrecord can also create a [QC Tools](https://github.com/bavc/qctools) XML file, which records the characteristics of the video signal.
+This file can be imported into QC Tools for fast analysis.

 #### Options for Video Capture ####